Nairit11/Airline-booking-system-Offline/README.md

 # Airline-booking-system-Offline
-An Offline Version of Airline Reservation System coded in Java and Swing for GUI.
+An Offline Version of Airline Reservation System.
+Languages Used: Java and MySQL.
+Swing for GUI.
+IDE used: NetBeans